AdobeDocs/analytics-platform.en/help/connections/manage-connections.md

   For more information about editing options, see [Edit a connection](#edit-a-connection).

+To enable this functionality, your organization needs access to Customer Journey Analytics.
+If you don't have access, contact your Adobe sales representative.

-To enable this functionality, you must allow the Journey Optimizer connection to be used in Customer Journey Analytics:
+After you have access to Customer Journey Analytics, you must allow the Journey Optimizer connection to be used in Customer Journey Analytics:

 1. Locate the Journey Optimizer connection that you want to use with Customer Journey Analytics.